Supporting Our Harbours

 Chief Executive Officer

 Victoria is Canada’s busiest cruise port of call.
-In 2017 Victoria welcomed 229 ship calls and over 599,000 passengers and 260,000 crew during the five-month cruise season.
+In 2020, Victoria will welcome more than 280 ship calls and more than 770,000 passengers and 300,000 crew during the six-month cruise season.

-Prior to joining GVHA, Ian was CEO for the Tourism Industry Association of BC.
-Before joining TIABC Ian held various senior positions in communications, government relations, sales and marketing with Rocky Mountaineer and served two terms as an elected park commissioner and chair of the park board in the City of Vancouver.
+Prior to joining GVHA, Robertson was CEO for the Tourism Industry Association of BC.
+During his career, he held various senior positions in communications, government relations, sales and marketing with Rocky Mountaineer and served two terms as an elected park commissioner and chair of the park board in the City of Vancouver.

-Ian was Chair of the Park Board in 2007 and led the Board through the most challenging time in the 100 year history of the Board – the windstorms that destroyed Stanley Park.
-Ian’s leadership efforts resulted in over $6 million dollars raised for the restoration and ongoing maintenance of Stanley Park.
+Robertson was Chair of the Park Board in 2007 and led the organization through the most challenging time in the 100 year history of the Board – the windstorms that destroyed Stanley Park.
+His leadership efforts resulted in more than $6 million dollars raised for the restoration and ongoing maintenance of Stanley Park.

 Chief Administrative Officer

-For the GVHA, Judith oversees enterprise risk management, legal, finance, human resources, information technology, leasing, administration and governance for the Board of Directors.
-Judith’s role includes supporting and developing the strategic initiatives that will ensure the organization enjoys long term sustainability and growth.
+Ethier oversees enterprise risk management, legal, finance, human resources, information technology, leasing, administration, and governance for the Board of Directors.
+Her role includes supporting and developing the strategic initiatives that will ensure the organization enjoys long term sustainability and growth.

-Judith’s prior roles included over 25 years in the public and private sector in Calgary, where she held senior finance roles in both the oil and gas and commercial real estate industries.
-Judith is a Chartered Professional Accountant.
+Ethier’s prior roles included more than 25 years in the public and private sector in Calgary, AB, where she held senior finance roles in both the oil and gas and commercial real estate industries.
+She is a Chartered Professional Accountant.

-In addition, Judith holds a CPCC designation, as a Certified Professional Co-Active Coach, where she enjoys working with individuals and organizations on strategic career and leadership development.
+In addition, Ethier holds a CPCC designation, as a Certified Professional Co-Active Coach, where she enjoys working with individuals and organizations on strategic career and leadership development.

 Director, Cruise Development

-Lindsay has been involved in the cruise industry since 2005, spending eight years at sea working on every vessel class within the Royal Caribbean International fleet.
+Gaunt was introduced to the cruise industry in 2005 and spent eight years at sea working on every vessel class, from Empress of the Seas to Oasis class, within the Royal Caribbean International fleet as a Revenue Manager, responsible for all shipboard revenue generating operations.
 She has sailed around the world and guests and crew agree with her that Victoria is one of the most beautiful cruise ports in the world.

 Manager, Communications & Marketing

-As Manager, Communications & Marketing, Brian Cant works toward the goal of having partners, stakeholders, and community recognize the Greater Victoria Harbour Authority as a trusted, socially responsible economic driver for the region....
+Cant works toward the goal of having partners, stakeholders, and community recognize the Greater Victoria Harbour Authority as a trusted, socially responsible economic driver for the region.

-He leads a small team through a proactive approach to communications, marketing, engagement, and event execution.
+He leads a small, but mighty team with a focus on a proactive approach to communications, marketing, engagement, and event execution.

-Brian Cant has worked in media relations for more than a decade, conducting media research and outreach, developing strategies to meet marketing and public relations goals, and generally doing all that he can to ensure partners and stakeholders have what they need to tell stories across traditional and digital channels.
-In addition, Cant works to manage engagement, digital growth, and reputation management.
+Cant has worked in media relations for more than a decade developing and executing strategies to meet marketing and communications goals, conducting media research and outreach, and generally doing all that he can to ensure partners and stakeholders have what they need to understand organizational decisions and plans.

 Inspired by his summer job guiding visitors through the underground mine at the Rossland Museum in the Kootenays, his career has focused on the tourism industry; Cant’s career has also included stints working with both Destination Greater Victoria, Destination British Columbia, and Beattie Tartan (formerly Tartan Group).